Science News Roundup: Illumina launches multiple-gene test to spot rare treatable cancers; Colombia's Duque opens gene bank for long-term crop conservation and more | Science-Environment

 Ancient sarcophagus found under Notre Dame cathedral in Paris

 Archaeologists have found an ancient lead sarcophagus under Notre-Dame cathedral along with fragments of a rood screen, offering new insight into the history of the building which is currently under reconstruction after a devastating fire in 2019.
-Notre Dame, which dates back to the 12th century, commissioned the excavation works inside the cathedral as a precautionary measure before the installation of scaffolding needed to restore a 100-metre high wooden roof ridge.
+Notre-Dame, which dates back to the 12th century, commissioned the excavation works inside the cathedral as a precautionary measure before the installation of scaffolding needed to restore a 100-meter high wooden roof ridge.

 Ride-share return from space station on Russian Soyuz still on track - NASA